kvageesan/JavaWordProcessor/README.md

       - Note in mac text files don't have .txt extension
   - The program then searches for words with maximum length and print it.
 It also prints a transpose of that word
   - If there are words of same lenght, program retruns the first found word.
   - There are few limitations and I have mentioned some of them in Future Improvements section.
 Please take a look at them.
+I have also mentioned about out of scope items in Test cases excel file.

 ## Install or update java version